-According to a national survey of golf simulator owners and buyers, the garage was the second most popular location for their playing area.
+Golf simulator owners often list the garage as one of the most popular locations for their playing area.
 Whether it's setting up a dedicated simulator in a single bay or creating a parking space that can be converted into a golf sim, getting the right projector for your setup can be a challenge.
 So, what makes a great golf sim projector for the garage – and which ones do you want to avoid?
 Here are five key features to look for in a garage golf simulator projector.

-Keep in mind that when you are using your garage for golf simulation, the right projector can enable your impact screen to double as a giant 11-foot-wide television – perfect for watching the Masters, so the ability to use it as a television or movie projector may be important to you.
+Keep in mind that when you are using your garage for golf simulation, the right projector can enable your impact screen to double as a giant 3.4 m (11 ft) wide television – perfect for watching The Open, so the ability to use it as a television or movie projector may be important to you.

 Let’s look at the options around each factor.